ronanlevesque/FOX-Boilerplate-2/README.md

 You may need to run `sudo` depending on your OS, or run the command shell as an Admin (for Windows users).

 Download and install FOX Boilerplate files in the directory where you want to work.
-Just install the Gulp dependencies by clicking on install-dependencies.bat or install-dependencies.command depending on your OS.

-Alternatively, you can also run the following command :
+Just install the Gulp dependencies by running the following command in your project folder :

-	npm install <module> --save-dev
+	npm install

 Gulp dependencies for now :

 * gulp
 * gulp-connect
-* gulp-ruby-sass
+* gulp-sass
 * gulp-autoprefixer
 * gulp-minify-css
 * gulp-csslint